Posts

 • Build-Operate-Transfer (BOT): A private company constructs and operates a transit system for a set period before transferring ownership to the government.

-• Design-Build-Finance-Operate-Maintain (DBFOM): The private sector handles design, construction, financing, and operation, often sharing risks and rewards with the public sector.
+• Design-Build-Finance-Operate-Maintain (DBFOM): The private sector handles design, construction, financing, and operation, often sharing risks and rewards with the public sector under long-term performance contracts.

-• Concession Agreements: Private entities manage a transit asset (e.g., a bus fleet or rail line) for a specified time, paying the government a fee or sharing revenue.
+• Concession Agreements: Private entities manage a transit asset (e.g., a bus fleet or rail line) for a specified time, paying the government a fee or sharing revenue under defined performance terms.

 The Benefits of Public-Private Partnerships in Transit

-PPPs offer a range of advantages that can enhance the quality, accessibility, and sustainability of public transit.
-Here are some of the key benefits.
+PPPs can enhance the quality, accessibility, and sustainability of public transit when they're structured well.
+Here are the key benefits — with documented examples of each.

 Increased Funding and Investment

 Public transit systems often face funding gaps due to rising operational costs, aging infrastructure, and limited government budgets.
 PPPs inject private capital into the system, enabling cities to undertake projects that might otherwise be unfeasible.
-For instance, Denver's FasTracks A Line (the Eagle P3) was the second full DBFOM transit PPP in the US.
-The contract between RTD and Denver Transit Partners (a consortium of Fluor, Macquarie, and Balfour Beatty) brought $450 million in private capital to a $2.1 billion project, with RTD paying $7.1 billion over 34 years while retaining ownership and revenue.
-Federal grants provided $1.03 billion (USDOT) plus a $280 million TIFIA loan.
-The Metropolitan Planning Council estimated savings of approximately $300 million compared to a public-only approach.
+Denver's FasTracks A Line (the Eagle P3) was the second full DBFOM transit PPP in the United States — and the financial structure is examined in detail in the Real-World Success Stories section below.

 Technological Innovation